CaptainJacksRum/CaptainJacksRum/README.md

 —

 📢 # HIIII!!
 I'm Jack!
 Since this is a PonyTown Github, PLEASE C+H!!!
 I very friendly trust plsplspls.
 I hang out at the Greek Mythology area, but sometimes in the Hellaverse area.
-If you see me in the Hazbin & Helluva area, IWC
+If you see me in the Hazbin & Helluva area, IWC.
+PLEASE ROLEPLAY WITH ME!!!!
+I love roleplays....

+If I'm a certain character, I'll act as them

 —